tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 * Allow flowable content to be scrolled via single touch swipe

-        There doesn't seem to be built in support for this, but adding it should be relatively trivial. **JF**
+        There doesn't seem to be built in support for this, but adding it should be relatively trivial.

 * Advance page turn after end of paginated content is scrolled (ergo - infinite scroll)